Zoonoses Associated with Wild Carnivores

 Diseases associated with vectors or contaminated materials:

 Tularemia and Leptospirosis are bacterial infections of wild rodents and rabbits that occasionally infect wild carnivores that hunt or drink contaminated water.
-People can be infected by contact with infected body fluids and tissues, oral ingestion and inhalation of contaminated water or materials and tick and deer fly bites.
+People can be infected by contact with infected body fluids and tissues, ingestion and inhalation of contaminated water or materials and tick and deer fly bites.
 People affected by Tularemia can have symptoms like fever, headache, chills, sore throat, swollen lymph nodes, inflamed eyes, muscle aches, skin ulcers, mouth sores, diarrhea, and pneumonia.
 Leptospirosis symptoms in people can include flu-like ones (fever, headache, chills, vomiting) and rashes but may progress to more severe ones including jaundice (yellow skin and eyes), kidney or liver failure, and meningitis.

 Salmonellosis, campylobacterosis, cryptosporidiosis, giardiasis, toxoplasmosis and infections with pathogenic E. coli are acquired by contact and accidental ingestion of fecal material from infected animals.
 Symptoms in people may include abdominal cramps, vomiting and diarrhea, etc. Toxoplasmosis can cause miscarriage or stillbirth in pregnant women and can lead to ocular (eye) disease in affected people.
-Tapeworms (Echinococcus, Taenia) and roundworms (Toxocara, Toxocaris, Baylisascaris) are parasites in wild canids, felids and bears which are also transmitted to humans by ingestion of infected fecal material.
-Cutaneous larval migrans (hookworm) occurs when parasitic larva penetrate bare skin and cause a local skin reaction.
+Tapeworms (Echinococcus, Taenia) and roundworms (Toxocara, Toxocaris, Baylisascaris) are parasites in wild canids, felids and bears, which are also transmitted to humans by ingestion of infected fecal material.
+Cutaneous larval migrans (hookworm) occurs when parasitic larvae penetrate the skin and cause a local skin reaction.
 This primarily occurs from walking barefoot in areas contaminated with animal feces.
-Animals infected with these bacterial, protozoal and parasitic diseases typically have diarrhea but some animals may show no symptoms of disease.
+Animals infected with these bacterial, protozoal and parasitic diseases typically have diarrhea, but some animals may show no symptoms of disease.
 Yersiniosis is acquired through bites from infected fleas or from contact with body fluids from infected animals.
 Symptoms of yersiniosis in people can include high fever and chills, headache, malaise, and swollen lymph nodes.

 Individuals with exposure to animals and animal environments may develop allergic reactions to animal proteins (allergens).
 Approximately 20-30 percent of individuals working with laboratory animals will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
 Personnel may be exposed to allergens through inhalation and contact with skin, eyes and mucous membranes.
 Animal allergens may be present in animal dander, hair, skin, urine, saliva, serum and any contaminated feed or bedding materials.
 Risk factors for developing an allergic reaction include history of previous allergies to animals.
 The signs and symptoms of an allergic reaction are nasal discharge and congestion, conjunctivitis, tearing and eye itching, skin redness, rash or hives and lower airway symptoms (coughing, wheezing and shortness of breath).
 Individuals with symptoms suggestive of an allergic reaction related to a workplace allergen should report their concerns to their supervisor and consult a physician.